U.S. Treasury Releases Second Round of Proposed Opportunity Zone Regulations

 The Internal Revenue Service released the long-awaited second round of proposed regulations for Qualified Opportunity Funds (QOF).
 Issued on April 17, 2019, the guidelines provide additional clarity on the deferred gain rules for investments in QOFs under Section 1400Z-2.
 The first proposed regulations were issued October 19, 2018.

-Under Section 1400Z-1 and 1400Z-2, taxpayers may defer capital gains incurred from the sale or exchange of an asset to an unrelated third party by investing the amount of those gains in QOFs.
+Under Section 1400Z-1 and 1400Z-2, taxpayers may defer capital gains incurred from the sale or exchange of an asset to an unrelated third party by investing the amount of those gains in QOFs (although watch the timing of the 180-day deferral rules.)
 A QOF then invests in Qualified Opportunity Zone (QOZ) property.
 The tax deferment is intended to encourage investment in economically distressed areas throughout the country designated as QOZs.

 These proposed regulations clarify several terms used in Section 1400Z-2 and focus on the following topics:

 - What constitutes the “substantially all” threshold as referenced in Section 1400Z-2